Medical School

 Contributing to regional healthcare in Kochi Prefecture

 The dramatic advancements in medicine and healthcare as a science in recent years continue to have a profound impact on society as a whole.
-To respond to these changes, individuals working in the medical and healthcare fields must establish their own ethical frameworks.
+To respond to these changes, individuals working in the medical and healthcare fields must develop their own ethical frameworks.
 The foundation of this lies in multifaceted analytical and problem-solving abilities, supported by robust ethical judgment and a sense of balance cultivated over many years.
-The School of Medicine aims to identify individuals from a wide range of backgrounds who possess these abilities, a strong motivation for pursuing medicine and healthcare, and the necessary aptitude.
+Medical School, we aim to identify individuals from a wide range of backgrounds who possess these abilities, a strong motivation to pursue medicine and healthcare, and the necessary aptitude.
 We strive to nurture healthcare professionals who possess the high ethical standards, sense of mission, and flexibility of thought required to meet the diverse social needs of this century, as well as a strong desire to contribute to regional healthcare in Kochi Prefecture.

-Kochi University School of Medicine: A place of learning where both students and faculty can share in the excitement
+Kochi Medical School: A place of learning where both students and faculty can share in the excitement

-In 2022, the seven-year large-scale initiative “Kuroshio Medical Professional Training Project,” led by the former Dean of the Faculty of Medicine, was selected by the Ministry of Education, Culture, Sports, Science and Technology as a hub for training medical personnel in the post-COVID era.
-Kochi University,and Mie University—which share common challenges such as population decline, high aging rates, regional disparities in medical care, and the risk of a massive Nankai Trough earthquake—have collaborated on this educational initiative for medical students.
-The goal is to train a new generation of “Kuroshio Medical Professionals” equipped with comprehensive skills to meet regional needs.
-By partnering with hub hospitals in areas facing physician shortages, we have implemented practical learning starting in the early years of medical school.
+In 2022, the seven-year “Kuroshio Medical Professionals Training Project,” led by Medical School former Medical School, was selected by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as a hub for training medical personnel in the post-COVID era.
+Kochi University,Wakayama Prefectural University of Medicine, and Mie University—all facing common challenges such as population decline, a high proportion of elderly residents, regional disparities in medical care, and the threat of a massive Nankai Trough earthquake—have collaborated on this educational initiative for medical students.
+The project aims to train a new generation of “Kuroshio Medical Professionals” equipped with comprehensive skills to meet regional needs.
+In partnership with hub hospitals in areas facing physician shortages, we have implemented practical learning experiences starting in the early years of medical school.
 Through the joint development of e-learning content, the hosting of joint symposia, and mutual exchanges between students and faculty, we have strived to create diverse learning opportunities and improve educational quality.

-Following this, in 2024, a six-year large-scale project titled “Training Program for Research Physicians Capable of Utilizing Medical Data Mining, Centered on Advanced Medical Research” was selected as part of the Ministry of Education, Culture, Sports, Science and Technology’s Initiative for Establishing Centers for Training Advanced Medical Personnel.We were able to launch an educational initiative to train “Advanced Medical Fellows” who can promote Kochi University School of Medicine’s distinctive cutting-edge medical research—such as photomedicine, regenerative medicine, and genomics—as well as medical data mining research utilizing the new RYOMA3 system, while also learning research support at the Center for Next-Generation Medical Innovation and practicing high-quality clinical guidance.
+Following this, in 2024, a six-year large-scale project titled “Training Program for Research Physicians Capable of Utilizing Medical Data Mining, Centered on Advanced Medical Research” was selected as part of the Ministry of Education, Culture, Sports, Science and Technology’s (MEXT) Initiative for the Formation of Centers for Training Advanced Medical Personnel.We were able to launch an educational initiative to train “Advanced Medical Fellows” who can promote Medical School cutting-edge medical research—such as radiation medicine, regenerative medicine, and genomics—as well as medical data mining research utilizing the new RYOMA3 system, while also learning research support at the Center for Next-Generation Medical Innovation and practicing high-quality clinical guidance.

-In addition to these proactive initiatives to nurture undergraduate students and young physicians, we have worked to improve the pass rate for the National Medical Licensing Examination, increase enrollment and completion rates for graduate programs, and address challenges identified in the field-specific evaluation of medical education.
-Furthermore, to foster interest in pursuing a career in medicine at an earlier stage, we held our first-ever open campus event targeting not only high school students but also elementary school students.We have also actively and concretely advanced new initiatives with a clear vision for the near future, such as launching a “Hometown Tax” program to deepen our partnership with Nankoku City, where our campus is located.
+In addition to Faculty proactive initiatives to nurture Faculty and young physicians, we have been working to improve the pass rate for the National Medical Licensing Examination, increase enrollment and completion rates Graduate School, and address challenges identified in the field-specific evaluation of medical education.
+Furthermore, to foster a greater interest in pursuing a career in Medical School at an earlier stage, we held our first-ever open campus event targeting not only high school students but also elementary school students.We have also actively and concretely advanced new initiatives with a clear focus on the near future, such as launching a “Hometown Tax” program to deepen our collaboration with Nankoku City, where our campus is located.

 A Message to Those Aspiring to Become Doctors

-The medical program is a course of study with the clear objective of obtaining a national medical license.
+Medical Course is a program with the clear objective of obtaining a national medical license.
 To achieve this, students must possess a certain level of knowledge and experience and must meet a vast number of learning objectives.
 Among the most important qualities required of a physician is the ability to learn.
-While the primary task of students is to master the existing body of medical knowledge developed by their predecessors and reach the starting line, the medicine you are learning is, in fact, not perfect but still evolving.The time I have spent as a physician is but a fleeting moment in the vast history of medicine, yet even during that time, medical conventions have frequently been overturned and the field has undergone significant changes.Medicine is constantly evolving, and physicians must engage in lifelong learning.
+While the primary task of students is to master the existing body of medical knowledge developed by their predecessors and reach the starting line, the medicine you are learning is, in fact, not perfect but still evolving.The time I have spent as a physician is but a fleeting moment in the vast history of medicine, yet even during that time, medical conventions have been overturned and the field has undergone significant changes on numerous occasions.Medicine is constantly evolving, and physicians must engage in lifelong learning.
 Improving not only your knowledge but also your learning skills will be an asset for life.
-Learning skills require human abilities that AI cannot replicate—such as grasping concepts and key points, explaining things logically, determining priorities and tackling the most important tasks first, and, in some cases, working cooperatively in groups to both teach and be taught.
+Learning skills require human abilities that AI cannot replicate—such as grasping concepts and key points, explaining them logically, determining priorities and tackling the most important tasks first, and, in some cases, working cooperatively in groups to teach and be taught.
 The only way to acquire these skills is through daily effort.
 I hope you will approach your studies with a clear sense of purpose and perseverance.

 As I mentioned earlier, medicine is constantly evolving, and the driving force behind this evolution is medicine as a science.
 Before you begin studying clinical medicine, you will first learn about basic medical science and social medicine—the fields that have underpinned the advancement of medicine.
 I want you to understand that modern medicine is built upon the discoveries of scientists who have challenged conventional wisdom.When studying clinical medicine, linking it to these fields of basic and social medicine will enable a deeper understanding.
 It is also important to recognize the extent to which current clinical medicine has been scientifically elucidated and which areas remain unexplained.